ItaiHammer/global-clock/README.md

 ### **What is this?**

-Easily get time and date for any location!
+An Easy and lightweight package for getting time and date for any location!

 ### **Installation**